AnshBhatti/Triemaker/README_client.md

 ### Add keyword

 The command `add [keyword]` will add the keyword to the global trie.
 The `add` function accepts only one argument.
 Providing less or more will cause the operation to fail.
 The CLI will return the status of the operation, whether it passed or failed.
+If the keyword already exists, the operation will show as successful, but there will be no change to the trie.

 ### Remove keyword